-- Antidiscretionary blockchains try to rely on techniques like proof-of-work / proof-ofstake, game theory, and economic incentives. - Discretionary blockchains rely on the value of relevance and participation, the costs of reputation and potential banishment, and sometimes enforcement of preagreed obligation and sanction for fraud. - Each type of application can potentially be simulated atop the other, so different security characteristics might determine which architecture predominates.
+- Antidiscretionary blockchains try to rely on techniques like proof-of-work / proof-of-stake, game theory, and economic incentives. - Discretionary blockchains rely on the value of relevance and participation, and the costs of bad reputation and potential banishment.
+Participation may also be structured by (old-fashioned) contractual arrangements and participants may face legal sanction for misconduct or fraud. - Each type of application can potentially be simulated atop the other, so different security characteristics might determine which architecture predominates.